 Score of 31-56 - Placement into 103

-- If a student places into French/Italian 201 and wishes to take the 200-level placement exam in order to potentially place into an even higher level, that exam can be scheduled through the Testing Center by calling (206) 543-1171.
-Students wishing to by-pass the 100-level exam should consult with an adviser in French/Italian to inquire about permission to do so.
+- If a student places into French/Italian 201 and wishes to take the 200-level placement exam in order to potentially place into an even higher course that exam can be scheduled through the Testing Center by calling (206) 543-1171.
+Students wishing to by-pass the 100-level exam and take the 200-level exam should consult with an adviser in French/Italian to inquire about permission to do so.

-- It can take approximately two weeks for 200-level exams to be graded and results processed.
+- The 200 level exam consists of short essay questions and lasts for one hour.
+It can take approximately two weeks for 200-level exams to be graded and results processed.
 Please note that we may not have proper staffing for second year exams to be graded during quarter breaks or over the summer.

 This information is applicable to students with placement test scores, transfer students, and out-of-sequence students.